Tidal phenomena in the Galactic Center: The curious case of X7: Results

-Figure \ref{fig:best-cases-X7} shows the sky-projected orbits of X7 and the tip of the simulated cloud for each set of optimal velocities as dashed solid and gray dotted lines, respectively.
-As a reference, Sgr~A* is represented as a black cross at the origin and the initial position of the tip of the cloud is displayed as a red square.
-The observed tip of X7 and of the simulated clouds in 2021 are shown as a purple cross and green triangles, respectively.
-The light blue shaded region shows the 68$\%$ confidence interval of the best-fit of the observed orbit of X7.
+Figure \ref{fig:best-cases-X7} shows the sky-projected orbits of X7 and the tip of the simulated cloud for each set of optimal velocities.
 The sky-projected orbits have a strong correspondence (by construction) with the observed orbit, the three-dimensional spatial difference of $\sim$50~au (see Table \ref{tab:SIMRUNS}), is well within the uncertainty as reported by \cite{ciurlo2023}.
 Moreover, the best realization implies a position of the tip of the simulated cloud at 0.348$\arcsec$ and -0.151$\arcsec$ in 2021 in offsets from Sgr~A* in right ascension and declination, respectively, both of which are within the error bars of the 2021 measurements by \cite{ciurlo2023}.